Burgeoning Billions: The Arithmetic of Food Security

 In 1968, when Paul Ehrlich published The Population Bomb predicting a substantial increase in deaths due to famine, he gazed out at a planet with roughly 3.5 billion people, half the number of today.
 Having now surpassed 7 billion, experts say we will add two billion more by mid-century.

 To put things in perspective, it was not long ago that a child with a rare and profound talent was said to be “one in a million.”
-Today, a one-in-a-million child born in just one country, China, with its 1.3 billion citizens, would have to queue behind more than 1,300 other souls.
+Today, a one-in-a-million child born in just one country, China, with its 1.3 billion citizens, would have to queue behind more than 1,300 other people.

 Focus on Food

-The Index is a unique gauge in that accommodates shifting factors such as price and governmental policies to instantaneously assess food security.
+The Index is a unique gauge in that it accommodates shifting factors such as price and governmental policies to instantaneously assess food security.
 As such, it is a continually changing barometer of food security worldwide, not a once-a-year snapshot.

 As the world rises to the challenges of food security in coming decades, DuPont will continue to play an active and significant role across the entire food value chain from farm to table.